 3 mistakes to avoid when working out

 If you are trying to lose weight, control your blood sugar, or both, chances are that part of your plan is to be more active.
-And that’s great!
-Unfortunately, many of us make some basic mistakes when we first start working out, and we end up giving up a few weeks or months later, due to injury, lack of results, discouragement, or pure exhaustion.
+Good for you!
+Unfortunately, many of us make some basic mistakes when we first start working out.
+As a result, we end up giving up a few weeks or months later, due to injury, lack of results, discouragement, or pure exhaustion.